Before the Credentials

 That's why who you work with matters as much as the work itself.

-Most of my clients are high-functioning women navigating something they can't quite name.
-The kind of woman who looks fine from the outside.
-She is capable and accomplished, the one everyone leans on and just beneath the surface, she is quietly exhausted.
+Most of my clients are high-achieving individuals navigating something they can't quite name.
+The kind of person who looks fine from the outside.
+Capable.
+Accomplished.
+The one everyone leans on.
+And just beneath the surface, quietly exhausted.
 Disconnected from herself.
 Stretched thin in ways she's been managing for a long time.

-The clients who often come to me have already done a lot of work on themselves.
-They’ve engaged with therapy and coaching, and purchased the productivity systems, and done lifestyle overhauls.
-Some of it helped, yet none of it fully landed.
+The clients who come to me have usually done a lot of work already.
+Therapy.
+Coaching.
+Productivity systems.
+Lifestyle overhauls.
+Some of it helped.
+None of it fully landed.

 Credentials and Training